Covering the edges of a graph with perfect matchings: Main theorem

-To complete the proof of \ref{lemma2}, we must consider the base case.
+To complete the proof of Lemma \ref{lemma2}, we must consider the base cases.
 We will separately treat braces, Petersen bricks, and non-Petersen bricks.
-The braces resulting in the tight cut decomposition of an $r$-graphs must necessarily be bipartite and $r$-regular.
+The braces resulting in the tight cut decomposition of an $r$-graphs must necessarily be bipartite and $r$-regular, as guaranteed by Proposition \ref{helpful}, part $(iv)$.
 One can check that all regular bipartite graphs satisfy Hall's condition, and hence always contain a perfect matching.
 Deleting the corresponding edges from the graph again gives a regular bipartite graph.
 Thus, repeating this process we obtain a union of disjoint perfect matchings that uses all edges (for a more detailed explanation, one can refer to \cite{bondymurty}, Section $5.2$).
 We remark that these perfect matchings are disjoint, and hence linearly independent.
-This means that in fact we obtain a $\{0,1\}$ solution with non-zero entries corresponding to linearly independent matchings, so it satisfies the conditions of the Theorem \ref{main}.
+This means that in fact we obtain a $\{0,1\}$ solution with non-zero entries corresponding to \emph{linearly independent} matchings, so it satisfies the conditions of the Theorem \ref{main}.
+Therefore, we proved the following base case: \begin{lemma} Let $G$ be an $r$-graph and a brace, let $A$ be its edge to perfect matching incidence matrix.
+Then there is a solution $x^*$ to $Ax = \mathbbm{1}$ satisfying the following conditions: \begin{enumerate} \item all entries of $x^*$ are in $\{0,1\}$; \item $|supp(x^*)|=r$; \item all perfect matchings used in $x^*$ are disjoint, and thus linearly independent. \end{enumerate} \end{lemma}

 We will now proceed to the case of bricks, which requires some deeper analysis.